forkercat/578-is-great/README.md

 <!-- 设计到哪些类和大概的功能 -->
 This security decision is related to several classes including `WebappClassLoaderBase`, `PermissionCheck`, `Digester`.

 `WebappClassLoader` is a shared class loader.
-When Tomcat loads an app, `WebappClassLoaderBase` will create `Digester` to parse XML files and use `Digester` to create other components like Server, Connector, Container, etc.
+When Tomcat loads an app, `WebappClassLoaderBase` will create `Digester` to parse XML files and use `Digester` to create and set up other components like Server, Connector, Container, etc.

 `PermissionCheck` is an interface implemented by `WebappClassLoaderBase`.
 It will be used for permission check when a `Digester` object calls the method `getProperty()`.